Federal Research on Recycled Tire Crumb Used on Playing Fields

 This coordinated Federal Research Action Plan on Recycled Tire Crumb Used on Playing Fields and Playgrounds includes outreach to key stakeholders, such as athletes and parents, and seeks to:

 - Identify ways in which people may be exposed to tire crumb based on their activities on the fields.

 - Exposure Characterization Study (EPA and CDC/ATSDR)

 - Playground Study (Consumer Product Safety Commission)

-On August 2, 2017, the Office of Management and Budget (OMB) approved the Information Collection Request for the continuation of the Tire Crumb Exposure Characterization Study.
-With the OMB approval, the exposure characterization is now underway.
-EPA and CDC/ATSDR are currently visiting a small number of fields to collect exposure information to better characterize people’s exposure to tire crumbs.
-Activity information from field users who elect to participate in the study is being gathered.
+For the exposure characterization part of the study, on August 2, 2017, the Office of Management and Budget (OMB) approved the Information Collection Request for the continuation of the exposure characterization study.
+With the OMB approval, the EPA and CDC/ATSDR team were able to complete the field work associated with the exposure characterization in the Fall of 2017.
+During the exposure characterization field work, EPA and CDC/ATSDR visited several fields to collect exposure information to better characterize people’s exposure to tire crumbs.
+Activity information from field users who elected to participate in the study was also gathered.

 Existing Research and Information

 Other federal, state, and local government agencies have conducted limited studies on artificial turf fields.
 For example, from 2009-2011, New York City and the states of New York, Connecticut and New Jersey conducted studies on tire crumb infill and synthetic turf.